Bridges Cafe

-Bridges Cafe & Catering was a restaurant and catering service in Portland, Oregon.
+Bridges Cafe & Catering was a restaurant and catering service in Portland, Oregon, United States.
 Established in 1994, the cafe was later purchased by Tom and Laura Lane-Ruckman, who continued to operate the business until the economic impact of the COVID-19 pandemic forced a closure in November 2020.
 The restaurant served Southern and Tex-Mex cuisine and had earned more than half of its revenue from catering.
 Considered a neighborhood favorite, the interior featured a small dining room, mosaic tiled tables, and artworks by various artists on the walls depicting bridges.
 The cafe was most known for its grits, its longtime server called "Phreddie", and for supporting local groups.

 Description

 Bridges Cafe was located at the intersection of Knott Street and Martin Luther King (MLK) Jr. Boulevard in the northeast Portland section of the Eliot neighborhood.
 The interior featured a small dining room with mosaic tiled tables.
 On the walls were graphics of bridges by local artist Mike Beard and others, who created artworks and asked to have them added to the collection.
 In 1999, Natasha Nowakowski of the Portland Business Journal said the cafe was "artistically decorated with colorful walls and funky dining tables", serving as a space "where regulars come to congregate over early morning coffee or a mid-afternoon lunch".
 She also described Bridges as a "popular hangout for new and old residents in the area" with strong community support.
 In 2021, Eater Portland's Brooke Jackson-Glidden described the restaurant as a "casual and quaint haunt" and "a neighborhood favorite".

 The Southern and Tex-Mex menu included breakfast burritos, catfish hash, Eggs Benedict, grits, gumbo, omelets, and scrambles.
 The corned beef hash had hollandaise sauce and caramelized onions and peppers, and was served alongside potato wedges.
 Bridges also served spinach and cheese biscuits as well as chicken and sun-dried tomato pesto.
 Lunch options included salads and sandwiches.
 Additionally, there were entrees with popular culture references, such as the Arturo Bandini, a variation of Eggs Benedict with poached eggs, prosciutto, spinach, and a hollandaise with basil, parsley, rosemary, and thyme, all served on Tuscan white bean cakes.
 The Belgian waffle was served with organic maple syrup and optional strawberry compote.
 The drink menu included coffee, tea, orange and grapefruit juice, Bloody Marys, and mimosas.
 In 2012, Jake Ten Pas of The Oregonian described the menu as "down-South-meets-Northwest breakfast fixings".

 Bridges operated from 7:00 am–2:00 pm on weekdays and from 8:00 am–3:00 pm on weekends, as of 2012.